 - All schools will achieve at least 6 of the 8 Gatsby benchmarks.

-- Partnering with the Careers & Enterprise Company (CEC) to provide young people with over 43,000 opportunities to experience the world of work (4 experiences per young person) over the life of the Opportunity Area programme.
+- Partnered with the Careers & Enterprise Company (CEC) to provide young people with over 43,000 opportunities to experience the world of work (4 experiences per young person) over the life of the Opportunity Area programme.

-- Trialing new approaches to encourage and support more young people to complete the National Citizen Service (NCS), so that more young people develop the broader skill set they need to complement their academic qualifications.
+- Trial new approaches to encourage and support more young people to complete the National Citizen Service (NCS), so that more young people develop the broader skill set they need to complement their academic qualifications.

-- Raising the quality and availability of personal guidance to enable young people to map their individual career pathway now and in the future by a shared resource network of qualified career leaders and careers advisors.
+- Raise the quality and availability of personal guidance to enable young people to map their individual career pathway now and in the future by a shared resource network of qualified career leaders and careers advisors.

-- Creating new opportunities for young people to develop skills such as self-confidence, personal and learning skills, resilience and mental health through art and sports by supporting Suffolk County Council to implement a programme funded by the Essential Life Skills fund
+- Create new opportunities for young people to develop skills such as self-confidence, personal and learning skills, resilience and mental health through art and sports by supporting Suffolk County Council to implement a programme funded by the Essential Life Skills fund

 Contact us for more information and to find out how to be involved.